 What happens when you use a secondary dominant is that now we have a major chord where the ear was expecting a minor chord, and it is a moment of unexpected brightness.
 It can temporarily make us feel like we're in a different key for a few beats until we get back to the old familiar chords.
 This can really freshen up a chord progression and get away from the predictable old diatonic chords.

-If you can give yourself a good set of chord progressions that keep you from getting into a rut, and combine them with a variety of feels and time signatures, you're well on your way to being able to write songs in bulk!
+If you can give yourself a good set of chord progressions that keep you from getting into a rut, and combine them with a variety of feels and time signatures, you're well on your way to being able to write several songs that don't all sound the same!
 Now let's talk about those melodies…

 Until I attempted to write 36 uniquely different songs in a short window of time, I wasn't quite aware of my tendency to start my melodies on the pitch of the 3rd scale degree.
 I kept wanting to go 3 -5- 6- 5 in my melodies.
 This is why that spread sheet that tracked my starting note, the direction I went from there, and the leaps vs. steps was quite helpful.

 1. Rhythm is more important than pitch in terms of creating memorability.
 [Katy Perry has proven this time and again with her one pitch song hooks a la "Teenage Dream", "E.T.", "California Girls"]

 2. Leaps can make a stronger impression than steps.